 It certainly sounds like an interesting take on the old story, and moving the character perspective will undoubtedly offer new chances for expanding on this beloved legend.
 Given the production values often associated with Netflix, and the writers that have been brought on board (Frank Miller of Sin City fame, and Tom Wheeler) there is huge potential in this new fantasy TV show of 2019.

 2019 too long to wait for a new world to explore?
-Discover the realm of Azra in The Azrian Anthology: a free fantasy ebook.
+Discover the realm of Azra with a host of fantasy short stories.

 The Dark Crystal: Age of Resistance

 Now, unlike others on this list, The Dark Crystal: Age of Resistance is one we know is going to be a new fantasy show of 2019.
 The third in this list, and the third series being produced by Netflix, this upcoming fantasy TV show is set to be a prequel to Jim Henson’s The Dark Crystal.

 Not a lot is known about the series, but what we do know is that filming began in 2017, which means this one is well and truly on its way already.
 A recent panel at DragonCon also outlined some new details of the show, revealing that the world has really taken a fantastic shape artistically, and that filming will likely be finished by the end of September 2018.
 In terms of plot though, we have very basically nothing.
 However, the official Netflix synopsis reads: